If you don’t have any pre-arranged accommodation before you arrive, then there are some options available while searching for an apartment in Taipei.

 Here are some recommended and low-cost hostels in Taipei – (Prices as of May 2018)

 Hotels in Taipei

-If booking with Airbnb or at a Hostel isn’t your thing then there’s always the comfortable stay at a hotel while finding an apartment in Taipei.
-The hotels in Taipei typically include bars and lounges with prices varying from around $38.60 USD (NT$1,144) upwards a night. – (Including taxes & fees).
+If booking with Airbnb or at a Hostel isn’t your thing then there’s always a comfortable stay at a hotel while finding an apartment in Taipei.
+The hotels in Taipei typically include bars and lounges with prices varying from around $1,144 and upwards a night (includes taxes & fees).

-Here’s a few popular English hotel comparison sites that will find the best current offers within the heart of Taipei.
-Just enter in your dates of arrival and search the listings based on pricing, star ratings and reviews:
+Here are a few popular English hotel comparison sites that will find the best current offers within the heart of Taipei.
+Just enter in your dates of arrival and search the listings based on pricing, star ratings, and reviews:

 Now that you’re ready to find an apartment in Taipei…

 You can find many posted listings of available apartments to rent within the local Facebook groups for Taipei.
 Moreover, these posted listings usually include the location, a description of the rent, the utilities, and photographs of the room(s).

 One of the most popular apartment rental groups in Taipei is the Taipei Taiwan Apartment Rentals group, which also has frequently posted listings daily.

 The other recommended groups for apartment hunting in Taipei are:

 - Looking for Roommates or an Apartment in Taipei and Taiwan